mikolalysenko/l1-path-finder/README.md

 l1-path-finder
 ==============
-A fast path planner for grids
+A fast path planner for grids.

 # Example